vediserna/roles-server/README.md

 `docker run -p 8080:8080 docker-roles-server`

 The server should now be running on your computer.
 If you are using Docker toolbox for windows, the server can most likely be accessed on `192.168.99.100:8080`.
 If you are not using the docker toolbox for windows you should access the server through `localhost:8080`.

-## API documentation
-You can view the api documentation in swagger-ui by pointing to
-`http://localhost:8080` after you have started the server. (`192.168.99.100:8080` if you are using Docker toolbox for windows)

 ## Tests
 To run unit tests in command line;